-ATLANTA, GA — In the months leading up to the 41st Atlanta Film Festival, taking place March 24-April 2, 2017, the Atlanta Film Society (ATLFS) is excited to have been awarded grant support from the City of Atlanta, Georgia Council for the Arts (GCA) and Fulton County Arts & Culture (FCAC) for the 2017 fiscal year.
+ATLANTA, GA — In the months leading up to the 41st Atlanta Film Festival, taking place March 24-April 2, 2017, the Atlanta Film Society (ATLFS) is excited to have been awarded grant support from the Mayor's Office of Cultural Affairs, Georgia Council for the Arts (GCA) and Fulton County Arts & Culture (FCAC) for the 2017 fiscal year.

 The mission of ATLFS is to lead the community in creative and cultural discovery through the moving image.
 While the main operation of the organization is the Atlanta Film Festival each spring, ATLFS heavily relies on funding from sponsors, patrons, members and grants for year-round programming such as classes, industry events and film screenings.